techtolentino/t-shape-guide/src/pages/skill-areas/design/2019-a11y/index.md

 title: "a11y"
 category: "design"
 order: 2
+resources:
+    - a11y team on 8th floor
+    - Charu Pandi
 ---
 Having a strong grasp on the latest accessibility specs and best practices is cross-discipline responsibility.
 While I have a decent level of understanding, I could definitely improve in the following areas: